keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 This is the origin of the  [_BufferedEnumerable_](https://github.com/keithrbennett/trick_bag/blob/master/lib/trick_bag/enumerables/buffered_enumerable.rb) class in my [_trick_bag_](https://github.com/keithrbennett/trick_bag/) gem.
 This class manages buffering but has no idea how to fetch chunks of data, nor what else to do at each such fetch; for that, the caller provides callables such as lambdas.
 (Upon user request, the ability to subclass it and override its methods was also added.)
 The result is a dramatic simplification, where the logic of buffering is defined in only one place, and the places it is used need not be concerned with its implementation (or its testing!).

-To create an instance of this with callables, we call the `BufferedEnumerable` class method `create_with_callables`, which is defined as follows:
+To create an instance of this with callables, we call the `BufferedEnumerable` class method `create_with_callables`, which is defined as follows(3):

 ```ruby
  def self.create_with_callables(chunk_size, fetcher, fetch_notifier = nil)